Dmytro969/directus-project/README.md

 3. Populate the database with test data
 4. Start the Next.js development server

+## Deployment

+### Deploying to Vercel

+This project includes special configurations for deploying on Vercel:

+1. A custom `vercel.json` file that specifies build and install commands
+2. A pre-build script that ensures all dependencies are correctly installed
+3. Transpile configurations for the external packages

+To deploy to Vercel:

+1. Link your GitHub repository to a Vercel project
+2. No additional environment variables are required for basic functionality
+3. Vercel will automatically detect the Next.js framework and deploy accordingly

+If you encounter any issues with dependencies on Vercel, the pre-build script in `scripts/vercel-build.js` will attempt to resolve them.

 ## Environment Setup

 Create a `.env.local` file in the root directory with the following content: